 5. Do they cause more grief than pleasure?

-- Do you have to make repeated phone calls about royalty payments or status updates to the agency?
+- Do you have to make repeated phone calls about royalty payments to the agency?
 Do they return your calls or emails?

 - Does the date’s negative attitude about everything have your friends on a suicide watch?